Khalid-Hassan-97/EServices/README.md

 This is a shared class library used between frontend and backend.
 It contains the Dtos and the encoding logic.

 ## How to play EServices Solution
+<strong>The repository contains a demo video demonstrates how to run the solution.
+You will find the video besides the script.sql file inside EServices repo Folder.</strong>.
+Below are the steps written.
 <ol>
   <li>Clone EServices repository</li>
   <li>Open EServices.sln with Visual Studio</li>